ringcentral/integration-blog/_posts/2018-12-10-blog-lets-create some-glip-bots-with-python.markdown

 ## Example bots

-- [date-time-chatbot](https://github.com/zxdong262/ringcentral-date-time-chatbot): simple ringcentral chatbot that can tell server time/date.
+- [date-time-chatbot](https://github.com/zxdong262/ringcentral-date-time-chatbot): simple RingCentral chatbot that can tell server time/date.
 - [assistant-bot](https://github.com/zxdong262/ringcentral-assistant-bot): simple assistant Glip bot to show user/company information, this bot will show you how to access user data.
 - [survey-bot](https://github.com/zxdong262/ringcentral-survey-bot): example survey bot, this bot will show you how to create/use custom database wrapper.